 What You Need to Know to Pass the Real Estate Exam

-There are two types of questions on the real estate exam in every state.
+There are three types of questions on the real estate exam in every state.

 - Questions about federal real estate law